COMMUNITY TABU AREAS

 VALUE CHAIN ANALYSIS

 In 2015, WCS conducted a value chain analysis (VCA) of both the sea cucumber and mud crab fisheries.
 VCA was selected because it examines the fisheries in detail, across all the market players, and assessed their investments along the supply chain.
 The objective was to understand the relationships and linkages between buyers, processors, sellers, and other service providers, and to identify opportunities and constraints to industry growth and competitiveness in Fiji through the value chain lens.
 WCS and the Ministry of Fisheries worked together to conduct the wild-caught sea cucumber industry’s VCA on Fiji’s two largest islands: Viti Levu and Vanua Levu.
-This work was timely, given that the Department of Fisheries is drafting a national management plan for sea cucumbers and regional efforts to address the overexploitation of this fishery.
+This work was timely, contributing to the drafting a national management plan for sea cucumbers and regional efforts to address the overexploitation of this fishery.
 The VCA found that 22 species of sea cucumbers are collected and exported on the two islands, primarily to mainland China and Hong Kong.
 The four main market players in the fishery were found to be fishers, processors, middlemen, and exporters, with fishers mainly harvesting sea cucumbers through free-diving and hand collecting within traditional fishing grounds (qoliqolis).
 The most widely-used management tools implemented by local communities for their sea cucumber fisheries were tabu areas (periodically harvested closures) and size limits.
 Nearly half the fishers believed the stocks to be depleted.
 WCS also conducted the first-ever VCA of the wild caught mud crab fishery focusing on Bua Province.
 The VCA established that mud crab harvesting is largely done by women in iTaukei communities within mangrove forests and adjacent mud and sandflats within their customary fishing grounds.
 The VCA also documented catch, size preferences, prices and markets targeted by fishers and the contribution of the fishery to household income.
+The VCA is contributing to the drafting of a national management plan for mud crabs.

 ENVIRONMENTAL DETERMINANTS OF TYPHOID